-Canola can be used for cooking oil, meal for livestock, and biodiesel.
+Canola can be used for cooking oil, meal for livestock, aquaculture, renewable diesel, and biodiesel.
 Check out our How Canola is Used page for more details.

 Canola oil has the lowest level of saturated fat of any oil, a fatty acid profile praised by nutritionists, and has other positive attributes.
 The primary differences between olive oil and canola oil most consumers base their purchase decisions on are flavor and smoke point.
 Check out the Health Benefits page for more details.